 Perfecting the Shot

 Like any coffee brewing set up, using the Nanopresso takes experimentation to dial in a shot that you like.
-The biggest variables are the amount of coffee, the courseness of the grind, the tamping of the basket and amount of water.
-My experience has lead me to prefering the double shot basket of the Barista Kit, finely ground coffee, modest tamping pressure and the standard water tank volume (80ml/2.7oz).
+The biggest variables being the amount of coffee and the type of grind.
+My experience has lead me to prefer the double shot basket of the Barista Kit and a fine (espresso) grind.
+I use modest tamping pressure and the standard water tank volume (80ml/2.7oz).
 Dialing in the shot is definitely part of the fun.

 Visit the Wacaco website to check out all of their products.